desinole/CKAD-exercises/a.core_concepts.md

 ### ResourceQuota

 [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) is a way to limit the resources that a namespace can use.
 403 error messages are thrown when a resource is requested that exceeds the quota.
-For instance, you can limit compute resources like cpu and memory.
+For instance, you can limit compute resources like cpu and memory

 ### Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace